 Passing of Former EOAS Professor Arthur Soregaroli

+Art Soregaroli was a UBC alumnus and former faculty member within UBC Science.
+His many accomplishments during his illustrious mining exploration career speak for themselves, but his legacy truly lies in the lives he touched along the way.
 He was highly intelligent, keenly observant, and always enthusiastic to share his deep knowledge of the natural world.
 If you showed even a remote interest in geology or minerals, he was a willing and earnest partner in conversation for as much time as you would afford him.

-Art was highly accomplished in his career, authored numerous scientific publications, and was regarded as one of the pre-eminent geologists in Canada.
+Highlights of Art’s service to the mining community included driving the effort to acquire and display the world-class Pinch Collection for the Canadian Museum of Nature, and resurrecting the Britannia Mine site near Vancouver, stewarding it as president for many years towards its new life as the BC Museum of Mining.
+Throughout his career, he was very active with industry associations and was highly accomplished in his field.
+Art authored numerous scientific publications, and was regarded as one of the pre-eminent geologists in Canada.
 He held elected and appointed positions with, and received awards from many industry associations, including:

-- Canadian Institute of Mining, Metallurgy and Petroleum (CIM, Vice President, District 6 Proficiency Medal (1986), Julian Boldy Award (1989), Distinguished Service Medal (1991), A. O. Dufresne Award (2000))
+• Canadian Institute of Mining, Metallurgy and Petroleum (CIM, Vice President, District 6 Proficiency Medal (1986), Julian Boldy Award (1989), Distinguished Service Medal (1991), A. O. Dufresne Award (2000))

-- Geological Association of Canada (GAC, Duncan R. Derry Medal (1987))
+• Geological Association of Canada (GAC, Duncan R. Derry Medal (1987))

-- Society of Economic Geologists (SEG, President)
+• Society of Economic Geologists (SEG, President)

-- Association of Exploration Geochemists (AEG, President)
+• Association of Exploration Geochemists (AEG, President)

-- Canadian Mining Institute (CMI) and the Geological Survey of Canada (GSC)
+• Canadian Mining Institute (CMI) and the Geological Survey of Canada (GSC)

-- President and an editor of the highly respected publication the Mineralogical Record
+• President and an editor of the highly respected publication the Mineralogical Record

-- Editor of authoritative books on the minerals of Russia and Peru.
+• Editor of authoritative books on the minerals of Russia and Peru.